 Version A) The Tiny Prints gift card was given to me at a luncheon the Bay Area company hosted for bloggers in November.
 I let my children choose the card.
 It looks a little more Happy Gay Pride than Happy Holidays, but I love it.

 Version B) Next, we have the Minted card I ordered.
-A $50 Minted.com credit comes in the Citrus Lane mom-to-be gift box.
+A $50 Minted.com credit used to come in the Citrus Lane mom-to-be gift box (no longer in existence).
 I was doing some work for Citrus Lane, had lunch in their offices, and went home with this card.
 (Thanks, Citrus Lane ladies!)

 I chose this one: